Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 The problem is to optimize the model parameters and word embeddings for a sentence classification problem.
 An alternate optimization technique is currently implemented to solve this problem.

-## Alternate Optimization Technique

-The alternate optimization technique optimizes the model parameters and the word embeddings alternatively in order to increase the accuracy and get improved results.
-The alternate optimization algorithm is mentioned below step-wise:

-1. Initialize the required constants for various gradient descent algorithms
-2. Initialize words with their corresponding word embeddings(From Google word2vec Miklov) and the model parameters with a simple random function
-3. Enter a loop : for t = 0 to T-1 (For the total number of epochs) <br />
-  a.
-Enter a loop : for n = 0 to N-1 (Inner loop for model parameter optimization) <br />
-    -> Compute the gradient of the model parameter and apply the update <br />
-    -> Compute the accuracy to check for improvement <br />
-  b.
-Enter a loop : for n = 0 to N-1 (Inner loop for word embeddings optimization) <br />
-    -> Compute the gradient of the word embeddings and apply the update <br />
-    -> Compute the accuracy to check for improvement <br />
+## Scope of the project

+The optimization takes place at three stages.
+The three stages are :

+1. Model parmaters - (Mention the code name here) </br>
+2. Word Embeddings - (Mention the code name here) </br>
+3. Attention based mechanism - Future scope </br>

+Currently only the first two have been implented and the codes are present above.
+The attention based mechanism will be implemented in tensor flow by building a non-linear model.

 ## Optimization Algorithms

 Five gradient descent algorithms are used along with the three gradient descent variants in the aim of optimizing the objective function to get a better trained model.
-The three gradient descent variants are:
+Gradient descent variants are chosen based on the sample size of the dataset that needs to be taken at a time.
+The three types of gradient descent variants are:

-1. Batch Gradient Variant
+1. Batch Gradient Variant - In this variant, the complete dataset is taken at a time to compute the variant </br>
-2. Stochastic Gradient Variant
+2. Stochastic Gradient Variant - In this variant, one random example from the dataset is taken to compute the variant </br>
-3. Mini-Batch Gradient Variant
+3. Mini-Batch Gradient Variant - In this variant, a set of examples in the form of a mini-batch are taken at a time to compute the gradient </br>

 The five gradient descent algorithms that are implemented in this experiment are: